Mohasindawal/CodSoft/README.md

 I'm continuously working on improving my web development skills, and your feedback is invaluable.
 If you have suggestions, ideas, or improvements for any of these tasks, please feel free to create issues or pull requests.

-Thank you for visiting my CodeSoft Web Development Virtual Internship Repository.
+Thank you for visiting my Web Development Repository.
 I hope you find these projects interesting and inspiring for your web development journey. 😊🌐🚀